 Pub.
 L. 104-201, div.
 A, title X, 1064, Sept.
 23, 1996, 110 Stat.
-2653, provided that:
+2653, provided that: "(a) COLLECTION AND DISSEMINATION.-A department

-"(a) COLLECTION AND DISSEMINATION.-A department or agency of the United States may issue a license for the collection or dissemination by a non-Federal entity of satellite imagery with respect to Israel only if such imagery is no more detailed or precise than satellite imagery of Israel that is available from commercial sources
+"(a) COLLECTION AND DISSEMINATION.-A department or agency of the United States may issue a license for the collection or dissemination by a non-Federal entity of satellite imagery with respect to Israel only if such imagery is no more detailed or precise than satellite imagery of Israel that is available from commercial sources.

-"(b) DECLASSIFICATION AND RELEASE.-A department or agency of the United States may declassify or otherwise release satellite imagery with respect to Israel only if such imagery is no more detailed or precise than satellite imagery of Israel that is available from commercial sources."
+"(b) Declassification and Release.-A department or agency of the United States may declassify or otherwise release satellite imagery with respect to Israel only if such imagery is no more detailed or precise than satellite imagery of Israel that is available from commercial sources."